 To a gardener, rain is generally a welcome blessing.
 Wet weather and plants are usually a match made in heaven.
 However, sometimes there can be too much of a good thing.
 Excessive rain on plants can cause plenty of trouble in the garden.
-Overly wet weather causes diseases via bacterial and fungal pathogens fostered by long term moisture on foliage and root systems.
-If your garden is in region of plentiful rainfall or has just been hit by storms, you might be wondering how to garden in wet ground and what are the effects of wet weather on the garden.
+Overly wet weather causes diseases via bacterial and fungal pathogens fostered by long-term moisture on foliage and root systems.
+If your garden is in a region of plentiful rainfall or has just been hit by storms, you might be wondering how to garden in wet ground and what are the effects of wet weather on the garden.

 Effects of Wet Weather in Gardens

-As mentioned above, excessive rain on plants promotes disease often evidenced in stunting, spots on foliage, decay on leaves, stems or fruit, wilting and, in severe cases, death of the entire plant.
+As mentioned above, excessive rain on plants promotes disease often evidenced in stunting, spots on foliage, decay on leaves, stems, or fruit, wilting, and, in severe cases, death of the entire plant.
 Extreme wet weather also keeps pollinators at bay affecting bloom and fruiting.

 If your plants exhibit these symptoms, it may be too late to save them.
 However, by monitoring and early recognition, you may be able to avert disaster in the garden due to excessive rain on plants and the resulting diseases that plague them.